artefactual/atom-docs/user-manual/access-content/search-atom.rst

    Some of these searches will return results from all (or most) data entry :term:`fields <field>` in the related records (i.e. full-text search), while others are currently only configured to return title matches.
 Details on each are included below.
 Dedicated search boxes that return more than just title matches currently include: :term:`authority records <authority record>` and :term:`archival institutions <archival institution>`.
-Note that in 2.2 these full-text search results have **not** been `weighted
+These full-text search results have **not** been `weighted
    <http://dictionary.reference.com/browse/weighted+search>`__ to favor title
-   matches, etc **except for accessions**.
+   matches, etc., **except for accessions**.
 If you see results without matches in the title (or name), it means the search term(s) appears somewhere in the body of the record.
+Note: with the release of 2.5, an advanced search screen is provided for :term:`authority records <authority record>`.

 .. _dedicated-search-authority: